hmeutzner/kaldi-avsr/README.md

 The scripts contain the early integration approach that is presented in:

-H. Meutzner, N. Ma, R. Nickel, C. Schymura, D. Kolossa, "Improving Audio-Visual Speech Recognition using Deep Neural Networks with Dynamic Stream Reliability Estimates", ICASSP, New Orleans, USA, March 2017 (to appear).
+H. Meutzner, N. Ma, R. Nickel, C. Schymura, D. Kolossa, "Improving Audio-Visual Speech Recognition using Deep Neural Networks with Dynamic Stream Reliability Estimates", ICASSP, New Orleans, USA, March 2017.

 Future releases will also contain the late-integration approach using dynamic stream weights.